 But you don’t have to be in a month-long challenge to benefit from bringing more discipline to your blogging efforts.
 Upping how often you post can bring more readers, boost page views and improve your writing.
 If you freelance for a living, blogging is a great way to learn social media skills, explore subjects you might want to write about elsewhere.

 Without further ado, here are 25 more ideas for daily blogging:

 Write When You’re On

 26. Pre-write posts.
-Pick a time during the week when you can pound out most or all of your posts for that week.
+Pick a time during the week when you can pound out most or all of that week’s posts.

 27. Write from a different location.
-Take your laptop, netbook or smartphone to Starbucks and write from there.
+Take your laptop, tablet or smartphone to a cafe, library or your backyard and write from there.
 A different location could lead to a different perspective.

 28. Write first thing in the morning.
 Get blogging out of the way early so you don’t spend the rest of the day worrying about it.